Rocky Balboa: Creed II (2018)

-Three years since his diagnosis, Rocky has recovered from his cancer and coached Donnie to the WBC World Heavyweight championship.
-Rocky gives Donnie advice in proposing to Bianca and uses his proposal with Adrian as an example.
+Three years since his diagnosis, Rocky has recovered from cancer and coached Donnie to the WBC World Heavyweight championship.
+Rocky also gives Donnie advice in proposing to Bianca, using his proposal to Adrian as an example.
 Rocky struggles with contacting Robert, with whom he has, once again, an estranged relationship.

-Later on, Rocky drops by Adrian's and finds Ivan Drago waiting for him there.
+One evening, Rocky drops by his restaurant and finds Ivan Drago waiting for him there.
 Drago tells him how his loss to Rocky 33 years earlier shattered his reputation, evicted him from Russia into Ukraine, and led to his divorce from his wife, Ludmilla.
 Drago threatens him by saying his son, Viktor (Florian Munteanu), has trained all his life and will "break" Donnie, issuing a fight challenge to Donnie earlier that morning.
 Rocky, clearly shaken, politely tells Drago to leave.

-Wanting to avenge his father and forge his own legacy, Donnie decides to take up Viktor's challenge and goes to Rocky's place for his approval.
-Rocky refuses to support Donnie, noting that Viktor was raised in hate and has nothing to lose, and that makes him dangerous.
+Wanting to avenge his father and forge his own legacy, Donnie decides to take up Viktor's challenge.
+Rocky refuses to support Donnie, noting that Viktor was raised in hate and has nothing to lose, which makes him dangerous.
 Despite Donnie's pleas, Rocky declines to train him out of fear and guilt from Apollo's fateful match years prior.

-Rocky decides to watch Donnie and Viktor's match, where he watches Viktor pummel Donnie repeatedly.
-Viktor illegally hits Donnie while he is down, knocking him unconscious; Rocky turns off his television in horror at what he has witnessed.
-Rocky travels to Los Angeles to visit a hospitalized Donnie, who lashes out at him for abandoning him.
+Rocky watches Donnie and Viktor's match, where Viktor pummels Donnie repeatedly, and illegally hits Donnie while he is down, knocking him unconscious.
+Rocky turns off his television in horror at what he has witnessed, and travels to Brooklyn to visit a hospitalized Donnie, who lashes out at him.

 With Donnie becoming detached from his family, Donnie's stepmother and Apollo's widow Mary Anne (Phylicia Rashad) contacts Rocky in helping him out of his slump.
 Donnie and Rocky make amends, and Rocky accompanies Donnie as Bianca gives birth to their daughter, Amara.
 When Amara is revealed to be deaf, Rocky advises him that they should not pity her condition, and instead treat her fully with their love.

 Rocky and Tony "Little Duke" Evers (Wood Harris) take Donnie to a decrepit location in the California desert to retrain, describing it as a place where fighters are "reborn".
 Donnie undergoes a rigorous and brutal training regimen with Rocky, focusing on fighting from the inside and training his body to repeatedly absorb the heavy impact he knows he will receive from Viktor in the ring.

 Rocky accompanies Donnie as they hold their rematch with Viktor in Moscow; Donnie withstands Viktor's blows and wins the match after Drago throws in the towel.
 Rocky does not join Donnie's celebration, saying that it is "his time," and watches in contentment from outside the ring.

-Rocky later travels to Vancouver, where he reunites with Robert and meets his grandson Logan for the first time.
+Rocky later travels to Vancouver, where he reunites with Robert and meets his grandson Logan for the first time, remarking how similar he looks to Adrian.